rajdipsinh/BinParser/README.md

 Binparser
 =========

-BinParser, parse binaries for different platforms.
+BinParser, parse binaries for different platforms. <br>
+Like Windows have .exe and dll files,<br>
+Linux have .so ans binary files<br>
+Mac have .dylib, jnilib etc...